FAQs on biodiesel and Island Biodiesel Co-op

 What about the cost of fuel?

-Our rates will increase to around $1.66 in the near future.
+Our rate is currently $2.00.
 The increased cost is due, in part, to the increase in the Carbon Tax rate, which is, unfortunately, applied to our co-op, even though we do not use fossil fuels.

 What about road trips?